BORN Frequently Asked Questions

 Prostaglandin used for cervical ripening may be enough to induce labour with no further interventions.
 How do I record this information correctly?
 Is this considered an induced labour?

 Yes, this would be considered an induced labour.
-Prostaglandins used for cervical ripening prepare the body for induction and so should be captured as an induction in the BIS.
-This is true in the BIS even though it may not reflect your interpretation of the clinical experience.
 For this specific scenario where prostaglandins are the only intervention of cervical ripening and no other method of induction was used, the following options should also be selected:

 In some circumstances, the “time started pushing” precedes “time fully dilated”.
 When I indicate this in the BIS, a yellow alert box appears.
 Am I able to proceed with this data entry as is?